Sign PDF, XML, web-forms, transactions, emails and any other e-document types

 Multiple ADSS Servers can be used in load-balanced mode to maximise availability across one or more live sites (also use DB replication/clustering and HSM replication for complete infrastructure resilience)

-FIPS and Common Criteria certified HSMs from SafeNet, Thales and Utimaco can be used to stored and protect all cryptographic keys.
+FIPS and Common Criteria certified HSMs from SafeNet, Thales and Utimaco can be used to store and protect all cryptographic keys.
 Support for other PKCS#11 compliant HSMs can also be provided if required.
 HSMs can be network, PCIe or USB connected.
 One or more HSMs, smart cards or USB tokens can be connected to ADSS Server.
-Another key feature of ADSS Server is the sophisticated auto-reconnect feature that prevents a network issue requiring operator intervention to reconnect a network HSM!
+Another key feature of ADSS Server is the sophisticated auto-reconnect feature that prevents a network issue requiring operator intervention to reconnect a network HSM

 Support for the common cryptographic algorithms is provided including SHA1, SHA-2 (SHA-256, SHA-384, SHA-512), RSA keys up to 4096 bits and ECDSA up to 521 bits.

-ADSS Server operators are authenticated using certificates over a mutually authenticated TLS/SSL sessions.
+ADSS Server operators are authenticated using certificates over mutually authenticated TLS/SSL sessions.
 The operator’s private key and certificates can be on a hardware token for strong multi-factor authentication.
 ADSS Server performs full certificate validation, including revocation checking, before allowing operators to login to the console.